Welcome to The Leaving Earth Project

 What Would You Miss Most About Life on Earth?

 In Tarkovsky’s movie of Stanisław Lem’s novel “Solaris,” we find the astronaut Kris Kelvin walking through the countryside near his home before leaving for outer space.
-He looks at the mist, the tree shadows, and the weeds winding in the flow of the river.
+He looks at the mist, tree shadows, and the weeds flowing with the river.
 He caches these memories.
 He may never return to Earth.
 He is experiencing the loss of these things before he loses them.
 In the current climate situation, where natural spaces are under threat and many no longer have the privilege of access to nature, we are all like Kris Kelvin because we too may only be left with memories.

 “What did that word mean to me?
 Earth?” ― Stanisław Lem, Solaris